search Where Thought Leaders go for Growth

 Wages & Salaries Payable $10,000

-Step 3: Recording deferred revenue
+Step 3: Recording Deferred Revenue

-This entry concerns payment received from customers in advance.
-This advance payment will have to be deferred until it is earned.
-For example, you offer your car repair services and one of the customers decides to pay $2,000 in advance for the 4 months their car will have to stay in the shop.
+👉 For example, you offer car repair services and one of the customers decides to pay $2,000 in advance for the 4 months their car will have to stay at the shop.

 However, since you have not earned the revenue, it has to be deferred.
-The journal entry can be found below:

 DATE ACCOUNT DEBIT CREDIT